Divyamsharma-18/Currency-Exchange-Dashboard/README.md

 # Currency-Exchange-Dashboard
-Made using HTML, CSS and JS.
+Made using HTML, CSS and JS and API.